-Provide your team with advanced skills to handle conflict and turn complaints into loyalty-generating opportunities.
+Give your team the skills to handle conflict comfortably and see challenges become relationship-building opportunities.

-Dealing with customer complaints takes work, even for the most experienced team member.
+Dealing with conflict takes time, patience, work, and skills – even for the most experienced team member and skilled communicator.

-Proactive organizations provide their team with ongoing and expert conflict resolution training to ensure they can address uncomfortable situations, feel confident, and have the appropriate knowledge to act.
+Proactive organizations provide their team with ongoing and expert conflict resolution training to ensure they can directly address uncomfortable situations, feel confident, and have the appropriate framework to act.

 + $12.00 / per learner

-- How to invite individuals to complain and acknowledge their issues.
+- Invite conflict.
+How to invite individuals to complain and acknowledge their issues.

 - How to make a connection and “humanize” yourself.

-- How to reassure the customer that you are on their side and promise to resolve their concerns.
+- We are on the same side.
+How to reassure people that you are on their side and pledge to resolve their concerns?

 A part of the de-escalation process is having a clear understanding of what has happened.
-We call this step “Measure The Need.”
+We call this step “Measuring Needs & Listening.”

 - How to demonstrate that you are focused on all details they are providing.